 How to Pay for College: the Average American Parent

 It’s something parents think about.
 It’s something kids think about.
 How do to pay for college?
 More and more kids are thinking about jobs that pay well without a college degree because the cost of college is astounding. [cost of college] The reality is that many kids are afraid that they’ll go to school, borrow money for all the tuition and not get a good paying job – at least one that pays for the student loans.
 The world has changed and you don’t need a degree to be successful.
 The reality is that you never did.
-For many, even of us old folk who followed the advice or our parents, did our time in college, got our degrees and leaped into the workforce, we aren’t doing anything related to our degree.
+For many, even of us old folk who followed the advice of our parents, did our time in college, got our degrees, and leaped into the workforce, we aren’t doing anything related to our degree.

 Truth About Most College Degrees

 A college degree is a stepping stone.
 It isn’t a designation for success.
-The most common examples in modern technology are Mark Zuckerberg, Bill Gates and Steve Jobs, all who left college before getting a degree to start their companies.
+The most common examples in modern technology are Mark Zuckerberg, Bill Gates, and Steve Jobs, all of who left college before getting a degree to start their companies.
 Your child can too.
 The truth about most college degrees isn’t that it gets your child ready for a career, though there are some degrees where this is true.
 I probably wouldn’t trust a dentist or doctor who didn’t get through the basic requisites.
 There are some careers where a degree is more than helpful, it is vital.
 But let’s be honest about why 90% of students attend college or university.
 You could say it’s the partying.
 Okay, you’re right!
 While you may not have expected me to agree with you, most kids go to school to grow up.
-That simply means that they are separating themselves from their parents, figuring out how to help themselves, finding their tribe and maybe even a topic or two they want to pursue for the rest of their lives.
+That simply means that they are separating themselves from their parents, figuring out how to help themselves, finding their tribe, and maybe even a topic or two they want to pursue for the rest of their lives.
 That’s right, that very expensive .edu email they claim is a right of passage.
 Think of it as a vision quest for tribal youth.
 If the adolescent survives, he becomes a man.
 If not, well, the course of nature.